byronpendason/byronpendason.github.io/index.md

 ---
-title: Welcome to Mīne Wyrtruman!
+title: Home
 author: ByronTheFyrnsidere
 permalink: /
 ---

+## Welcome to Mīne Wyrtruman!

 This website is dedicated to ***Fyrnsidu***, a modern religion based upon the religion of the pre-Christian Germanic tribes that settled in Britain in the fifth century of the common era.